kbabuadze/deploy-agent/README.md

 > **Disclaimer**: This project is ***NOT*** intended for a production evironment.
 Use at your own risk.

-Depoy agent can be run on a remote machine to pull and run containers.
+Depoy agent can run on a remote machine to pull and run containers.

 ### Prerequisites

-You need to have latest versions of [GO](https://golang.org/doc/install) and [Docker](https://docs.docker.com/engine/install/)
+You need to have the latest versions of [Go](https://golang.org/doc/install) and [Docker](https://docs.docker.com/engine/install/)

 ### Installation